The tool that should

 Your desktop isn't a workspace.
 It's a graveyard of contexts.
 8 VS Code windows.
 15 Chrome tabs.
 4 terminals.
 3 Slack threads.
 All alive.
 All undead.
 All fighting for your attention.

-Every time you press Alt+Tab, Windows hands you a flat list ordered by the last thing you touched — with zero knowledge of why you opened any of it.
+Every time you press Alt+Tab, your OS hands you a flat list ordered by the last thing you touched - with zero knowledge of why you opened any of it.

 “A flat list of 50 windows is not productivity.